Home · Property Management · Renting Out a New Build

 Final appraisal and listing

-Right before listing, your manager confirms the final rental position based on the finished home and live market conditions.
+Just before listing, your manager confirms the final rental figure based on the finished home and live market.
 You go live with confidence in the number.

 10

-New builds typically incur a $300 NBN new development fee that someone has to pay before the property gets internet.
-This is something we recommend landlords reimburse to the tenant once they move in, since modern homes should come with a working internet connection.
+New builds usually attract a $300 NBN new development fee that someone has to pay before the property gets internet.
+We recommend landlords reimburse this to the tenant once they move in, since a modern home should come with a working internet connection.

 How to handle it.
-Ask your tenant to pay the fee at connection, request a copy of their first bill showing the fee, and confirm the connection is active before reimbursing.
-This protects you against paying for a connection that never happened.
+Ask the tenant to pay the fee at connection, get a copy of their first bill showing the charge, and confirm the connection's active before you reimburse.
+Protects you from paying for a connection that never happened.

 11

-Once your tenant is in and the property is producing income, there is one last task before your first tax return.
+Once your tenant's in and the property's earning, there's one last task before your first tax return.
 Get a depreciation schedule done.

-A tax depreciation schedule is a report prepared by a qualified quantity surveyor that itemises every depreciable asset in your property and the corresponding deductions you may be able to claim each year.
-It typically covers the building itself (capital works) and fixtures and fittings inside it (plant and equipment), assigning a write-off value and useful life to each one.
+A tax depreciation schedule is a report prepared by a qualified quantity surveyor that lists every depreciable asset in your property and the deductions you may be able to claim each year.
+It usually covers the building itself (capital works) and the fixtures and fittings inside (plant and equipment), with a write-off value and useful life assigned to each.

 Why new builds are advantaged.
-Brand new homes generally attract higher depreciation deductions than second-hand investment properties.
-Federal legislation changes in 2017 mean second-hand investment properties can no longer claim plant and equipment depreciation in most circumstances, but new builds typically still can.
-The actual deductions available depend on the specific property, its cost and your individual tax position.
+Brand new homes generally get bigger depreciation deductions than second-hand investment properties.
+Federal legislation changes in 2017 mean second-hand investment properties can't claim plant and equipment depreciation in most cases, but new builds usually still can.
+Actual deductions depend on the specific property, what it cost, and your personal tax position.

 When to order it.
-Once your tenant has moved in and the property is income-producing, contact a quantity surveyor and have the schedule prepared before tax time.
-The cost of the schedule may be tax deductible depending on your circumstances.
+Once your tenant's moved in and the property's producing income, contact a quantity surveyor and get the schedule done before tax time.
+The cost of the schedule may itself be tax deductible, depending on your situation.

-This is general information only and is not tax or financial advice.
-Speak to a registered tax agent or your accountant to confirm whether a depreciation schedule is appropriate for your specific situation and what deductions you are entitled to claim.
+This is general information only, not tax or financial advice.
+Talk to a registered tax agent or your accountant to confirm whether a depreciation schedule's right for you and what you're actually entitled to claim.

 Important note